 Where can I get a visa?

 You’ll need to apply for one.
 The process can be a bit tricky, but don’t let that stop you from travelling to places that need one.
-It’s literally our job to make the process as smooth as possible, and we can take care of the hassle for you – visit our visa services page for more information.
 You can’t just buy a visa – you have to apply for one.
 You’ll need to supply some documents (such as your passport) but what you need to supply differs from country to country.

 Say for example you fancy a trip to Mongolia.
 Don’t know why.
 Maybe you’ve got a hankering for some Mongolian food.
 You’d need to apply for a Mongolian tourist visa, and you’d need to supply: